gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine heaved a sigh of relief when she reached Slip Street.
 People were stringing beans and weeding potatoes in the terraced fields on either side of town.
-He waved hello to the few who noticed her, but didn't stop to chat.
+She waved hello to the few who noticed her, but didn't stop to chat.

 The Captain's House watched over Starboard Town from the top of Slip